 There’s nothing more frustrating than creating great content that’s never read by the people you wrote it for.
 How do you find more readers?
-The best strategy is to make it easier for people to find, and that means focusing on the search engine results page (SERP).
+The best strategy is to make it easier for people to find, and that means focusing on the search engine results page (SERP) with enhanced SEO.

 The science of SEO is designed to do just that by reverse engineering how people look for answers on the web (i.e. “search”).
 It encompasses:

 - Content analysis, and persona development to ensure you write for the person most likely to search for and read your content

 - Keywords and related keywords that will raise your content higher in the search engine results page

 - Site taxonomy, to ensure your pages don’t compete against one another, and preventing your content from “surfacing” (i.e. get a high ranking in the search engine results)

 If you’re not getting the traffic you hoped for, begin by pinpointing the problem areas.

 1. Identify the problems – Begin by understanding how your pages actually perform using your website analytics tool.
 Are they getting good traffic?
 Do visitors spend time on them, or do they leave just as soon as they land?
 Prioritize the specific pages that are under performing.

 2. Perform a keyword analysis – Once you’ve identified the pages with the best performance identify the keywords that are driving prospects to it.
 A keyword analytics platform, such as the Magento SEO extension, or SEO Centro, will streamline this process, allowing you to compare the performance of two pages with the same keyword in a single view.
 Consider deleting the page with the weaker performance.
 If you want to keep pages with weaker performance, consider using a related keyword or LSI term in its URL, title tag or H1 tag.